 Hello everyone!
 Today I’m excited to share a technique with you all that’s very popular in crochet…buffalo plaid!
 This color work technique is really easy to learn and can be used with a variety of different “base” stitches.
 And you can take the technique and use it where you want, or check it out in one of the first patterns I wrote…The Buffalo Bonnet!

 **This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.
 This is a great way to support my small business AND get the supplies you need for your project!**

 The Buffalo Bonnet is a simple pixie-style bonnet for babies and kids.
-It’s made in the buffalo plaid style.
-I’ve designed it for Newborn up to age 10, but I suppose if you were just dying for an adult size, it would be easy enough to adapt.
+It’s made using the buffalo plaid stitch technique covered below and designed it for Newborn up to age 10.
+But I suppose if you were just dying for an adult size, it would be easy enough to adapt.

 About Buffalo Plaid

-So the big secret to making a great buffalo plaid is to use 3 colors of yarn.
+So the first big secret to making a great buffalo plaid is to use 3 colors of yarn.
 Your first color should be a neutral like black, white or cream.
 Your other two colors should be similar colors, but different shades.
 For example, for a traditional red toned plaid, I’d want to use a true red and a maroon.
-For a pink plaid, I would choose a light pink and a darker pink.
+For a pink “plaid”, I would choose a light pink and a darker pink.
 The possibilities are pretty endless with color combos.
-You could even toss some springy colors in there and use this in areas where the snow hasn’t quite melted yet.

 Techniques You Need to Know